 World History and Culture (Certificate)

-Credits earned through this graduate certificate may apply toward a master's degree in Global Affairs.
+Credits earned through this graduate certificate may be applied toward a master’s degree in Global Affairs.

 For more information about our graduation rates, the median debt of students who have completed the program, and other important information, please visit our website at http://www.du.edu/learn/certificates/disclosure/ga.html

 The graduate Certificate of Advanced Study in World History and Culture requires completion of 24 credit hours (6 courses).